jdm3/dirun/README.md

     --verbose       Print extra information during execution
 ```

-If the *Command* requires redirection operators (>, >>, or &) then they need to be escaped using the '^' character. e.g.:
+If the command requires redirection operators (>, >>, or &) then they need to be escaped using the '^' character. e.g.:

 ```bat
 :: foo.exe > res.out
 > dirun.exe -- foo.exe ^> res.out
 ```

-If the *Command* requires double quotes, then they need to be escaped using two double quotes '""'. e.g.:
+If the command requires double quotes, then they need to be escaped using two double quotes '""'. e.g.:

 ```bat
 :: foo.exe --arg="this has spaces"
 > dirun.exe -- foo.exe --arg="""this has spaces"""
 ```

-To customize the execution for each target file, `COMMAND` and `--working` can be specified using the following variables:
+To customize the execution for each target file, the command and the working directory can be specified using variables:

 | Variable                | Will be replaced with... |
 | ----------------------- | ------------------------ |